 To immerse yourself even more in Elizabeth’s story, pair your cuppa with our Pride & Prejudice Lemon Tea Biscuits Baking Kit!

-2. Birthday Suit for Alice (Alice’s Adventures in Wonderland)
+2. Birthday Cake for Alice (Alice’s Adventures in Wonderland)

-Birthday Suit from NUDITEA is a colourful, fruity blend of strawberries, jasmine blossom, and black teas.
+Birthday Cake from Birdhouse Tea Co. is a colourful, fruity blend of vanilla, raspberries, rose, marigold, andcornflower peteals and black tea.
 It smells exactly like a sweet birthday cake with creamy frosting, which I thought perfectly suited innocent little Alice and her penchant for cakes.

 3. Organic Nettle for Bilbo Baggins (The Hobbit)